alljoyn/cdm/docs/interfaces/org.alljoyn.SmartSpaces.Operation/LaundryCycle-v1.md

 #### GetOperationalCyclesDescription (languageTag) -> (cyclesDescription)

 Get information about the cycle which are supported by the appliance.
-It is used to communicate to _consumer_ the names and descriptions of the vendor-defined cycles supported by the appliance, so they can be available remotely.
+It is used to communicate to the _consumer_ the names and descriptions of the vendor-defined cycles supported by the appliance, so they can be available remotely.
-In principle standard cycles have standards names and descriptions (in English language) which are defined at specification level and so this method returns information only about operational cycles belonging to "vendor-defined" range [0x8000 - 0xFFFF] of **OperationalCycle** propriety.
+In principle standard cycles have standards names and descriptions (in English language) which are defined at the specification level and so this method returns information only about operational cycles belonging to the "vendor-defined" range [0x8000 - 0xFFFF] of **OperationalCycle** propriety.

 Input arguments:

-  * **languageTag** --- string --- language to be used in the output strings using IETF language tags specified by RFC 5646.
+  * **languageTag** --- string --- preferred language to be used in selecting the output strings using IETF language tags specified by RFC 5646.

 Output arguments: